oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/shannonization/README.md

      ```
      nmake fpga
      ```

-*Note:* The Intel&reg; PAC with Intel Arria&reg; 10 GX FPGA and Intel&reg; FPGA PAC D5005 (with Intel Stratix&reg; 10 SX) do not support Windows*.
-Compiling to FPGA hardware on Windows* requires a third-party or custom Board Support Package (BSP) with Windows* support.

 ## Examining the Reports
 This section will walk through how the HTML reports show the result of the optimizations we made in each version of the kernel, the definition of which can be found in `src/IntersectionKernel.hpp`.
 Start by locating `report.html` in the `shannonization_report.prj/reports/` directory.
 Open the report in Chrome*, Firefox*, Edge*, or Internet Explorer*.
 The f<sub>MAX</sub> numbers mentioned in these sections assume that the Arria&reg; 10 GX FPGA is the target.
 However, the discussion is similar for the Stratix&reg; 10 SX FPGA.